Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Moreover, polyphenol-containing beverages such as green tea, red wine, and even coffee provide lignans beneficial during the proliferation phase.

-While some women do not even notice their ovulation, others already experience PMS symptoms.
+While some women do not notice their ovulation, others already experience PMS symptoms.
 These include, in particular, cravings, breast pain, or bloating during ovulation (Kwan et al. 201554).

 Fortunately, these early PMS signs can also be alleviated with the right foods.
 In this regard, the following nutrients are crucial: